gecampbell/galliard.xyz/README.md

-Galliard - glenc.co
+glenc.co
 ========

-Galliard is a blog that focuses on enjoying the world with text and not images.
+This is my blog; it focuses on enjoying the world with text and not (many) images.
 It's open, meaning that you are welcome to contribute if you care to.

 ## Contributing

-Galliard is built using [Hugo](http://gohugo.io), a static site generator.
+This site is built using [Hugo](http://gohugo.io), a static site generator.
 If you'd like to contribute, it will help if you install it according to the instructions at that link before you start.

-To contribute a new blog post to Galliard, fork this repository and add a new post with Hugo like this:
+To contribute a new blog post to this site, fork this repository and add a new post with Hugo like this:

     hugo new essay/your-post-title.md